NAD IV Therapy: What Is This Trendy New Treatment & Is It Safe?

 Is there any research for IV NAD+ therapy?

-Research on IV administration of NAD+ is very limited, although it has been used previously for treating drug addiction in people and has been tested in rats.
-There was one recent small pilot study in people that looked at how NAD+ is metabolized in the body when administered intravenously.
+Research on IV administration of NAD+ is very limited, although it has been used previously for treating drug addiction in people and has been tested in rats4.
+There was one recent small pilot study in people that looked at how NAD+ is metabolized in the body when administered intravenously5.
 In the study, eight healthy men received 750 milligrams of NAD+ in a standard IV saline solution over six hours; the researchers say this dose is commonly used at clinics that provide IV NAD+ infusions.
 None of the men experienced any side effects.

 After six hours, NAD+ levels in the blood had increased about fourfold.
 Unexpectedly, blood levels of NAD+ didn't start to rise until two hours after the start of the infusion.
 The researchers say this may be because the NAD+ was being completely taken into the tissues or broken down into other compounds.
 While the study shows that this dose of IV NAD+ is well tolerated by healthy people, more research is needed to know what benefits IV NAD+ therapy has for supporting mitochondrial function or maintaining healthy aging.